 10 Parenting Hacks for a Stress-Free Morning Routine With Kids

 The good news?
 With the right parenting hacks, you can simplify your morning routine, reduce stress, and start the day feeling calm and in control.
-These 10 simple tips will help your family wake up, get ready, and easily head out the door.
+These 10 simple tips will help your family wake up, get ready, and head out the door with ease.

 1. Prepare on Sunday for a Smooth Week Ahead